cschiewek/mandrag/README.md

 # Mandrag

-Deploy Elixir releases to [Kubernetes](https://kubernetes.io/) via [Distilerry](https://github.com/bitwalker/distillery).
+Deploy Elixir releases to [Kubernetes](https://kubernetes.io/) via [Distilerry](https://github.com/bitwalker/distillery) and [Helm](https://helm.sh/)

 ## Requirements
-Mandrag expects that you have both docker and kubectl binaries installed, and that kubectl is configured to access your deploy target.
+Mandrag expects that you have docker, kubectl and helm binaries installed and conifgured.
+It also expects to you have a helm chart in the `chart` directory.

 ## Installation